Baked, Crispy Tempeh Bacon

 Tempeh is one of the most nutritionally rich plant-based ingredients to work with.
 First and foremost, it’s a great source of plant protein.

 Tempeh is also a good source of dietary fiber, which may be beneficial for heart and digestive health.
-And it’s got a small amount of zinc, which is associated with strong immune function.
+It supplies a small amount of zinc, which is associated with strong immune function.

 Tempeh is low in sodium and saturated fat, and it’s free of cholesterol.
 This makes it a great protein source for those who are managing cardiac concerns or high blood lipids.